Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Numerical Simulation

+Fig.~\ref{Q1_bars} provides the performance comparison between multimodal and single-modal formation by applying Alg.~\ref{Alg1}.
+Here, the multimodal case allows both cameras and LiDARs, whereas the single-modal case restricts UAVs to those equipped only with cameras or LiDARs.
+The optimal multimodal formation attains a $\log\det(\mathcal{F})$ of $16.48$ with only 6 UAVs (2 LiDARs, 4 cameras).
+However, the LiDAR-only and camera-only allocations reach $16.30$ (4 LiDARs) and $16.15$ (7 cameras).
+This shows that multimodal formation can improve perceptual accuracy through the sensor diversity.

+Furthermore, we benchmark Alg.~\ref{Alg1} against a Monte Carlo (MC) search and Particle Swarm Optimization (PSO).
+Here, PSO is initialized with 30 particles over 50 iterations, and the MC search is configured with 50 independent stochastic trials.
+As illustrated in Fig.~\ref{Q1_time}, our approach locates a highly precise solution ($\log \det(\mathcal{F}) = 16.48$) in just $2.3$ seconds.
+Conversely, PSO prematurely converges to a suboptimal local maximum ($\approx 16.44$) after $3.5$ seconds, and the MC search plateaus at a comparable sub-optimal bound even after $20.0$ seconds.
+The Alg.~\ref{Alg1} also successfully satisfies the theoretical $(1-1/e)$-approximation bound ($16.482 > 12.36$) compared to the global optimum ($19.884$) obtained via exhaustive search.
+Our proposed algorithm bypasses both combinatorial explosion and local optima traps, making it highly suitable for real-time SWaP-constrained UAV deployments.

-To analyze the sensitivity to discretization precision, we conducted comparative experiments with varying angular resolution parameters.
-As shown in Fig.~\ref{sensitivity}, the discretization granularity significantly impacts FIM determinant values.
-Coarse discretization (e.g., $\beta=60°,\delta=30°$) fails to identify optimal configurations, resulting in degraded perception accuracy.
-Moderate precision settings (e.g., $\beta=10°,\delta=10°$) achieve an optimal balance between computational efficiency and solution quality.
-Notably, pitch angle discretization demonstrates greater influence on accuracy than azimuth discretization, providing practical guidance for parameter selection in real-world implementations.
+To analyze the sensitivity to discretization, we conducted comparative experiments with varying angular resolutions.
+As shown in Fig.~\ref{sensitivity}, the coarse discretization (e.g., $\Delta\beta=60^\circ,\Delta\delta=30^\circ$) fails to identify optimal allocations, resulting in degraded perception accuracy.
+The moderate discretization (e.g., $\Delta\beta=10^\circ,\Delta\delta=10^\circ$) achieves an optimal balance between computational efficiency and solution quality.
+Notably, elevation angle discretization shows greater influence on accuracy than azimuth discretization, providing practical guidance for real-world implementations.

+In practical, minor timing misalignments and extrinsic calibration offsets are characterized as zero-mean additive perturbations that inflate the baseline measurement covariance matrices ($\mathbf{Q}_{\text{cam}}$ and $\mathbf{Q}_{\text{lidar}}$).
+To evaluate this impact, an equivalent noise inflation factor is applied to scale the covariance matrices from a 1.0x ideal baseline to a 2.0x extreme uncertainty condition.
+Test A (Fixed Baseline Config.) where the optimal formation is derived at the 1.0x baseline, and Test B (Re-optimized Config.) where the algorithm re-computes the optimal formation under the inflated noise.
+Fig.~\ref{sensitivity2} gives the cumulative information gain that is quantified by $\log \det(\mathcal{F})$.
+This exhibits a predictable degradation (from 16.48 down to 12.32) as the equivalent noise intensifies.

+Remarkably, the performance degradation curves from both tests coincide.
+The dynamic re-optimization in Test B confirms that the optimal sensor allocation remains strictly invariant (comprising 2 LiDARs and 4 cameras) across the entire noise spectrum.
+The performance equivalence between the static and re-optimized topologies indicates that the original optimal formation retains a robust information geometry within the evaluated noise range.
+Consequently, upon real-world scenarios with minor calibration drift, the swarm can reliably maintain its nominal formation without initiating spatial reconfigurations.